Rates Dropped After My Mortgage Rate Lock. Is There a Float-Down Option?

-- What is a mortgage interest rate lock?
+- What is a mortgage rate lock float down?

-- When it makes sense to seek a lower rate after you’ve locked
+- When to seek a lower rate after you’ve locked in

-When it makes sense to seek a lower rate after you’ve locked
+When to seek a lower rate after you’ve locked in

 You have plenty of time to close

-If your closing date is still several weeks away, then it might makes sense to discuss a float down with your loan officer.
-Signing all the new disclosure paperwork generally takes a few extra days.
-If you’re planning to close within a week, you risk closing late if you try to renegotiate your rate right before your signing date.
+If your closing date is still several weeks away, discuss a float down with your loan officer.
+Preparing a new loan estimate may take a few extra days.
+If you’re planning to close in a shorter time frame, however, you risk closing late if you try to renegotiate your interest rate lock right before your signing date.

 You’re saving at least a quarter percentage point in rate